1ssb/mangroves/README.md

 The `var` method allows listing variable names based on specified depth and data type filters.
 If depth and/or data_type are provided, the method returns a list of variable names that match the given criteria.

-### Binding Variables
+## Binding Variables

 The `bind` method binds variables together based on specified depths and data types.
 It calculates the maximum count of variables satisfying the conditions and then creates a matrix-like structure where rows represent variables of the same type and depth.
-A binder which is a list of list can be parsed for downstream applications.
+A binder which is a list of lists can be parsed for downstream applications and creates a natural indexing order to represent dimensionality.

 ## Possible Applications